+- What is the headline of your article?

 - How many words are in the headline?

 - Who wrote your article?

 - Who is the article about?

 - What happened?

 - When did it happen?

 - Where did it happen?

 - What else are you told?

 - Does your article have quotes?
 If so, what was said?
-Who said it? - How are the quotes related to the event? - Does your article have a photograph?
+Who said it? - How are the guotes related to the event? - Does your article have a photograph?
 What does it show?
 Describe exactly what you see. - What does the caption say?